niteshnigam/HLF-shark-FISH/README.md

-# Hyperledger Fabric Tuna App
+# Hyperledger Fabric shark App
 This application demonstrates the creation and transfer of tuna fish shipments between actors leveraging Hyperledger Fabric in the supply chain.

 ## Setup